 The Seychelles Point Larue International Airport (SEZ/FSIA) was opened back in March 1972 and is located around 10km southeast of the capital Victoria.
 The Point Larue Airport is the only international airport which connects the Seychelles to the mainland.
 It offers flights to Europe, Arabia, Asia and of course within Africa.

 The Sir Seewoosagur Ramgoolam International Airport (MRU/FIMP) is situated 35 km south(east) of the Capital Port Louis which means a 45 minutes ride by car.
 It was opened back in 1942 during the 2nd world war by the Royal Air Force as a military Air Base and today the SSR airport is the biggest Airport on the African Island and is the main hub for the national carrier Air Mauritius.
 It also handels a lot of international flights within Africa or to Europe and Asia.
 The airport was named after the famous independence fighter Sir Seewoosagur Ramgoolam back in 1987.

 Lanseria International Airport is a privately owned international airport.
 It’s situated north west of Johannesburg Airport, less then 1 hour by car.
 The airport can handle aircraft up to the size of the B753.
 Since the early beginnings in 1974, this internationally recognised airport has established itself as a key player in the aviation sector with domestic, regional and international flights from scheduled airline operators and Charter companies.

-Our member Jeremy Denton visited Johannesburg Airport in April 2014 and wrote a guide about it with a total of seven spots.
 Johannesburg O.R.
-Tambo International Airport (JNB/FAOR), is the busiest airport in South Africa and handled 18.8 million passengers in the year 2013, serving all continents except Antarctica.
+Tambo International Airport (JNB/FAOR), is the busiest airport in South Africa and handled 20 million passengers in the year 2016, serving all continents except Antarctica.
 It serves as the primary airport for domestic and international travel to/from South Africa.